 engine = AsyncLLMEngine.from_engine_args(engine_args)

-We now define the require output format OpenAI endpoints expect using Pydantic and specify our endpoint
+Next, define the required output format for OpenAI endpoints using Pydantic:

 class Message(BaseModel):